Can CBD help with breastfeeding, and is it safe to use for nursing mothers and their babies?

 It is only recently that scientists discovered the full potential of these cannabinoid receptors that exist within the endocannabinoid system (ECS).
 The primary function of the ECS is the regulation and homeostasis (balance) within the body.

-- A developing fetus, even when it only has two cells, has a growing endocannabinoid system, which is the system that CBD benefits.
+- A developing fetus has a growing endocannabinoid system, which is the system that CBD benefits.

 - Endocannabinoids in breast milk are crucial for a newborn baby’s development.
 They stimulate hunger and teach the infant how to suckle.